remy/remysharp.com/public/blog/our-christmas-films-list.md

-Each year, since 2006, Julie and I have planned a Christmas movie day, where we watch a day of Christmas spirited films whilst eating various Christmas type food (basically: volauvents).
+Each year, since 2006, Julie and I have planned a Christmas movie day, where we watch a day of Christmas spirited films whilst eating various Christmas type food (basically: vol-au-vent).
 We have a rule that we can't watch the same film two years in a row, but we're secretly trying to watch different films each year.
 So here's where I ask you: _what films are we missing?_